 Getting from the Sihanoukville Airport into town

 Because there are so few flights, there aren’t a lot of options for getting from the airport into Sihanoukville, and the prices are pretty fixed (and not particularly good value).
 Sihanoukville is known to have the most extortionate tuk tuk drivers in the country.
 They’ve formed a “union” which is little more than a mafia that uses price-fixing and extortion of other drivers to keep prices artificially high.
 For this reason, even if you see a tuk tuk at the airport, we recommend you avoid them.

 The airport seems to have discontinued the shuttle bus (but if they start it back up again, please leave details in the comments section!).
 If you have three people or fewer, the best option is a taxi ride share.

 For the taxi shares, the cost is the same, $5 per person or $20 for the whole taxi.
 You can buy a ticket at the same ticket counter on the way out of the airport.
 They will try and push you to buy a whole taxi, but do not budge if you don’t want to.
 They will make you wait for more passengers and hope that you will give in.

-Depending on where you are staying, they will drop you at your specific hotel or in the general area.
-If you are staying on Serendipity/Ochheuteal Beach, for example, they will not drop you at your hotel, but rather at the top of Serendipity Beach Road and you will need to make your own way from there.
-If you’re staying on one of the beaches and you already have a hotel booked, you should bring a map or have an idea of where your hotel is before boarding the bus.
+If you’re staying on one of the beaches and you already have a hotel booked, you should bring a map or have an idea of where your hotel is before getting in the taxi.
 We recommend the detailed and free Canby maps, which can be downloaded online or found in many businesses around town.

 Getting from town to the Sihanoukville Airport